From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 Hacienda Mucuyche is a spectacular old hacienda with a restaurant and 2 restructured cenotes inside.

-What I don’t love about this place is that you will only be able to visit in groups and therefore you will necessarily be with a whole lot of people.
+What I don’t love about this place is that you will only be able to visit in groups, and therefore, you will necessarily be with a whole lot of people.

-So they have specific slots that you must book in advance and you can only visit for a limited amount of time following the herd of people like kettles basically.
+So they have specific slots that you must book in advance, and you can only visit for a limited amount of time, following the herd of people like kettles basically.

 The hacienda also has a restaurant where you can have a local meal after enjoying the tour.